genlaw/genlaw.github.io/resources.md

 : A fairly comprehensive review of the BERT language models that create embeddings of text.

 [Prompting Guide](https://www.promptingguide.ai/) by DAIR.AI (2022)
-: Great guide on prompting
+: Great guide on prompting.

-[BERT for Humanists](https://www.bertforhumanists.org/tutorials/) by Matt Wilkens, David Mimno, Melanie Walsh, and Rosamond Thalken (2022)
+[BERT for Humanists](https://www.bertforhumanists.org/tutorials/) by Matt Wilkens, David Mimno, Melanie Walsh, Rosamond Thalken, and Maria Antoniak (2022)

 ## Diffusion Models